ARTIST STATEMENT

 BIOGRAPHY

-Karen Tam is a Montreal-based artist whose research focuses on the constructions and imaginations of “ethnic” spaces through installations, sculptures, textiles, and drawing.
-Since 2000, she has exhibited her work and participated in residencies in North America, Europe, including Victoria and Alberta Museum (UK), He Xiangning Art Museum (China), Musée national des beaux-arts du Québec (Canada), Montreal Museum of Fine Arts (Canada), McCord Museum (Canada) and Deutsche Börse Residency at the Frankfurter Kunstverein (Germany).
+Karen Tam is a Montreal-based artist.
+She holds an MFA in Sculpture from the School of the Art Institute of Chicago and a PhD in Cultural Studies (Goldsmiths, University of London).
+Tam has exhibited her work at the Victoria and Alberta Museum (UK), the He Xiangning Art Museum (China), the Toronto Biennial of art, Musée national des beaux-arts du Québec (Canada), Montreal Museum of Fine Arts (Canada) and the McCord Museum (Canada), amongst others.
 Karen Tam was awarded the 2021 Prix Giverny Capital.
 She was long-listed for the 2010 and 2016 Sobey Art Awards.